 Swing Doors & Automatic Swing Doors

 Advanced technology means that EAS can offer a wide range of bespoke swing door options to make the most of your space and suited to your every need.
 From low energy swing doors, ideal for DDA entrances offering a great solution for disabled access for any building, to fully automatic entrances more suitable for retail units.
-The slim and stylish swing operator, only 85mm high, is installed on the transom above the door connected to the leaf with either a push or sliding pull arm.
+The slim and stylish swing operator, only 85mm high, is installed on the transom above the door, connected to the leaf with either a push or sliding pull arm.

-The intelligent and reliable microprocessor allows for many programmable features this in turn allows us to set the operation to your needs.
+The intelligent and reliable microprocessor allows for many programmable features this allows us to set the operation to your needs.
 Durability and reliability makes this operator perfect for heavy footfall scenarios like shopping centres and its silent operation also means it is easily suited to an office or care home environments.

 The versatility of swing doors also easily allows them to be used with a wide range of electric or electro mechanical locks such as Mag locks, strike locks or electric panic bars making this a great choice for secure entrances.